 Admission to the Incubator is by application and a decision is made by the selection committee led by the HCfE.
+Recent graduates that have utilised the Entrepreneurship Hub are encouraged to apply for the Incubator to further develop their business.
 To be admitted to the Incubator the student will need to:

 - have a business plan setting out what the business intends to achieve